domn1995/dunet/Readme.md

     // Simulating network call.
     await Task.Delay(1000);

     // 3.
-Return unions from async methods as you'd return any other type. return new No("because I don't wanna!");
+Return unions from async methods like any other type. return new No("because I don't wanna!");
 }